chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## English Level

 > How would you describe your English skills?
-> Are you comfortable working in English on a daily basis?

 I'm fluent in professional English and use it daily at work.